-Plastic Free New Zealand™ is a brand and social media campaign run by Our Seas Our Future Charitable Trust.
-Highlighting the effect of plastics and other anthropogenic materials on our environment, while advocating for more for environmentally friendly solutions.
+Plastic Free New Zealand™ is a brand highlighting the effect of plastics and other anthropogenic materials on our environment, while advocating for more for environmentally friendly solutions.

 Why Plastic Free New Zealand?